Skip to content

 }

-++counter looks like a single statement, but at the machine level it is a three-step operation: "read → add → write."
-When two threads execute this sequence simultaneously, the following situation can occur: Thread A reads counter=100, Thread B also reads counter=100, Thread A writes 101, and Thread B also writes 101—an increment is lost.
-In a loop of one million iterations, this loss happens frequently, and the final result will be far less than the expected 2,000,000.
+counter++ looks like a single statement, but at the machine level, it is a three-step operation: "read → add → write".
+When two threads execute this sequence simultaneously, this can happen: Thread A reads counter=100, Thread B also reads counter=100, Thread A writes 101, Thread B also writes 101—an increment is lost.
+In a loop of a million iterations, this loss happens frequently, and the final result is far less than the expected 2,000,000.

-The most straightforward fix is to change counter to std::atomic<int>:
+The most direct fix is to change int counter to std::atomic<int> counter:

 cpp